Biosolids Master Plan

 - In the short and long terms, haul sludge from Wellesley WWTP and St. Jacobs WWTP to the New Hamburg WWTP for digestion and liquid biosolids storage;

-- For the long term (after 2012), construct new sludge holding tanks at the Hespeler WWTP with odour control (currently under pre-design, construction expected by 2012), and haul sludge to either Kitchener WWTP or Waterloo WWTP for digestion and dewatering.
+- For the long term, construct new sludge holding tanks at the Hespeler WWTP with odour control, and haul sludge to either Kitchener WWTP or Waterloo WWTP for digestion and dewatering.

 Notice of Commencement